dalepeff/Noufi_Fermin_CSCI2270_FinalProject/README.md

 Dependencies:
 If you do not already have the .exe file, you must have the software required to compile C++ files.
-To install, you can find a number of options here: https://gcc.gnu.org/

-Recommended Install Command: g++ -o executable main.cpp MMTable.cpp
+To install, you can find a number of options here: https://gcc.gnu.org/.
+Recommended Install Command: g++ -o executable main.cpp MMTable.cpp.
 Recommended Executable Command: ./executable marchmadness.txt

 System	Requirements:
 Program can run on Windows, MAC OS X and Linux.